aws-samples/unified-log-aggregation-and-analytics/README.md

 ## Conclusion

-We have shown how we unify and centralize logs across different compute platforms using Kinesis data firehose and ElasticSearch.
-This approach allows customers to analyze logs quicker and understand the root cause of failures, all using a single platform rather than using different platforms for different services.
+In this post, we showed how to unify and centralize logs across different compute platforms using Kinesis Data Firehose and Amazon OpenSearch Service.
+This approach allows you to analyze logs quickly and the root cause of failures, using a single platform rather than different platforms for different services.
+If you have feedback about this post, submit your comments in the comments section.

 ## Resources

+For more information, see the following resources:

 * [CDK with EKS on Fargate](https://github.com/aws-samples/cdk-eks-fargate)
 * [Ingest streaming data into Amazon Elasticsearch Service within the privacy of your VPC with Amazon Kinesis Data Firehose](https://aws.amazon.com/blogs/big-data/ingest-streaming-data-into-amazon-elasticsearch-service-within-the-privacy-of-your-vpc-with-amazon-kinesis-data-firehose/)